laravel/docs/octane.md

 post_max_size = 100M
 ```

-When using the Docker image, you can specify the `$PHP_INI_DIR` environment variable.
-Doing so will make FrankenPHP scan for and load `$PHP_INI_DIR/*.ini`.
+If you're using the Docker image, you can set the `$PHP_INI_DIR` environment variable.
+FrankenPHP will then scan and load configuration files from `$PHP_INI_DIR/*.ini`.

-You can read more about this behaviour in the [FrankenPHP configuration documentation](https://frankenphp.dev/docs/config/).
+For more details, refer to the [FrankenPHP configuration documentation](https://frankenphp.dev/docs/config/).

 > [!NOTE]
-> You must restart your FrankenPHP worker for changes to take effect.
+> After making changes to `php.ini`, restart your FrankenPHP worker for the updates to take effect.

 <a name="roadrunner"></a>
 ### RoadRunner